[This is an updated version of a commentary written in 2009.]

 Naturally, these skills, like any skills, having simply been exercised, start to improve, and continue to improve as you continue to exercise them.

 Everybody knows that practicing and challenging yourself will make you better at whatever you are trying to do.
-But where have you ever seen those concepts applied to bettering your own audio skills (other than on this web site)?
+But where have you ever seen those concepts applied to bettering your own audio skills (other than on our website and blog)?
 Just how would you go about challenging yourself as an audiophile?